groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/searching-for-document-signatures-with-exception-handling.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Searching for document signatures with exception handling

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides different error messages due to validation issues, missing required data, files etc. For handling these exceptions class [GroupDocsSignatureException](https://apireference.groupdocs.com/net/signature/groupdocs.signature/groupdocssignatureexception) should be used.

 Here are the steps to handle exceptions from GroupDocs.Signature while searching for document signatures: